0xricksanchez/like-dbg/README.md

 ## Caveats

 As this project is in its early stages I expect things to change rapidly, while also introducing breaking changes along the way.
-On top of that, major missing features are:
+Major points to improve on are:

-* Architecture support limited to: `x86_64` and `arm64`
+* Getting torwards true multi-architecture support beyond `x86_64` and `arm64`
-* Only recent™ kernel builds will likely succeed due to how the toolchain requirements changed over the years
+* Extend to kernel builder to not only succeed in building recent™ kernels
-* No android kernel support
+* Add android kernel support
-* No (integration) tests yet
+* Add (integration) tests
+* Elevate the debugging experience even more

 ## Features